yuriechan/grpc-workspace/protocol-buffers-3-java-golang-python/01-course-introduction/01-the-need-for-protocol-buffers.md

   * Data has no schema enforcing
     * **You can put ANYTHING, JSON won't complain!**
   * JSON Objects can be quite big in size because of repeated keys
-  * No commnets, meetadata, documentation
+  * No comments, metadata, documentation

 ### An Evolution of data: **Protocol Buffers**